-The fee for the delivery of the SIB report is £24,000 in total, or approximately £2,200 per council and it was envisaged that this would be met through existing waste management budgets.
-There would also be officer time required to support the process and through the Council Waste Forum.
+The fee for the delivery of the SIB report is £24,000 in total, or approximately £2,200 per council and it is envisaged that this will be met through existing waste management budgets.
+There will also be officer time required to support the process and through the Council Waste Forum.